Can Surgery Bring Your Hair Back?

-Doctors can achieve natural results by transplanting small grafts called micrografts of hair into the bald area in groups of one, two, and three hair follicles.
+Doctors can achieve natural results by transplanting small grafts called micrografts of hair into the bald area in groups of 1-3 hair follicles.
 The grafts are placed close together, and the result is denser hair growth that is more natural looking.

 Aside from grafting, there are other procedures used in hair restoration.
 For example,

 is a surgical method that can effectively reduce a man's bald appearance.
 According to the International Society of Hair Restoration Surgery (ISHRS), it is often done prior to hair replacement surgery.
 In this procedure, those with a good amount of dense hair on the sides and back of their scalp have their scalp stretched upward to cover as much of their bald area as possible, leaving less area in which grafts of hair follicles need be inserted.